Contour Hybrid Mix Review

 Should You Buy the Contour Hybrid Mix?

-We find that the performance of these is worthwhile.
+We find that their performance is worthwhile and well worth your investment.
 The increased maintenance needs and costs, we have found, yield longer function than skins with “traditional” glue.
-Commit to the care of some Contour skins and you'll get performance that outlasts the others.
+Commit to the care of some Contour skins, and you'll get performance that outlasts the others.

 What Other Climbing Skins Should You Consider?

-You have done well to narrow your search in such a fashion as to include the Contour Hybrid Mix (or the same skins, branded other ways).
+You have done well to narrow your search in such a fashion as to include the Contour Hybrid Mix (or the same skins, branded in other ways).
 You will do just as well to include the high-performance Pomoca Climb Pro S Glide.
 Everything else is a little further off the back of these two.
+We are also watching and further testing the Montana Montamix Adrenaline skins.
+They also have cleanable glue, but we haven't yet used them quite as long as the Contour Hybrid Mix (yet).